spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 the shortcut keys here if you don't want to be clicking around with the mouse.

-If you haven't selected PowerShell as your default Command Prompt you can select it from the Taskbar settings page located in the Personalisation section in the Settings:
+Before that however, if you haven't selected PowerShell as your default Command Prompt you can select it from the Taskbar settings page located in the Personalisation section in the Settings, I suggest doing that now:

 ![lsb_release image](./powershell.gif)